FAQs on Chapter 13 to Discharge Debt

-If a person has not qualified the Chapter 7 bankruptcy whereas he or she has enough income to pay off the unsecured debts, Chapter 13 bankruptcy is for him or her.
-Also, if the debt is a way large to be approved under Chapter 7, the other is the best option.
-Chapter 13 is for the debtors who need relief from the creditors for sometimes to pay back the debts later.
+If a person has not qualified for the Chapter 7 bankruptcy, whereas he or she has enough income to pay off the unsecured debts, Chapter 13 bankruptcy is for him or her.
+Also, if the debt is too large to be approved under Chapter 7, this option is better.
+Chapter 13 is for the debtors who need relief from creditors and need more time to pay them back.

-Here are some limitations for Chapter 13 bankruptcy.
+Here are some of the limitations for Chapter 13 bankruptcy.
 These are not dischargeable under Chapter 13:

 Debts which are not included in the plan.